dsdyer/prediction-of-product-sales/README.md

 ## To prepare this data, the data was cleaned, and the following processes were performed:

 ### Exploratory Data Analysis
-    - During the exploratory data analysis, a boxplot and histogram was visualized for each numeric datatype column.
+    - During the exploratory data analysis, a boxplot and histogram were visualized for each numeric datatype column.
     - Also, a barplot was visualized for each categorical column.
     - This gave a good baseline for all of the numeric and categorical columns for univariate EDA.